 In the legendary city of Xanadu (from Samuel Taylor Coleridge’s poem), Kubla Kahn gathered the finest art and treasures from the farthest reaches of his vast kingdom.
 Xanadu was an artistic ideal.
 Our goal is to help you create your own artistic ideal.

-Xanadu will exceed your expectations of service, simplicity, integrity, honesty and reliability.
-Xanadu Gallery brings together the finest art from around the world, helping you create your own Xanadu.
+Xanadu will exceed your expectations for service and brings together the finest art from around the world, helping you to create your own Xanadu.
 We look forward to your visit, either in person or to our website at www.xanadugallery.com.

 Meet Jason & Carrie Horejs, Owners, Xanadu Gallery

 Art flows through Xanadu Gallery owner J. Jason Horejs’ veins.
 Second generation in the art business (Horejs’ father is a nationally recognized oil painter John Horejs), Horejs’ life has always been filled with art.
 Though not interested in pursuing a life as an artist, Horejs fell in love with the business side of art at an early age.
 At age 12, the future gallery owner was employed by his father building custom canvas stretchers.